ejplatform/django-boogie/docs/configurations.rst

-Everything you known about standard Python class definitions apply here: configurations can have properties, methods, can define variables during __init__, etc. Boogie configuration classes accept all of that and introduce almost no magic in this process.
+Everything you known about standard Python class definitions apply here: configurations can have properties, methods, can define variables during __init__, etc. Boogie configuration classes accept all of that.
 The whole process of how init_configuration works is very simple:

 1) It creates an instance of the chosen configuration class.
-2) It calls the .get_settings() method of that instance.
+2) It calls the .load_settings() method of that instance.
 This method should return a dictionary of settings variables.
 3) It inserts all those settings in the current DJANGO_SETTINGS_MODULE module.

-You can override the .get_settings() method to do whatever you want.
+You can override the .load_settings() method to do whatever you want.
 The default behavior, however, is like so:

-1) It calls the .prepare() hook of the configuration instance.
+1) Call the .prepare() hook of the configuration instance.
-2) It creates a dictionary of settings by collecting all upper case attributes and their corresponding values.
+2) Create a dictionary of settings by collecting all uppercase attributes and their corresponding values.
-3) It calls the .finalize(settings) hook with the settings dictionary and return the result.
+3) Call the .finalize(settings) hook with the resulting settings dictionary and return the result.